dev-2null/ADCollector/README.md

     2. Added enumeration for password does not expire accounts & User accounts with SPN set
     3. DC info is back
     4. Added Kerberos Policy enumeration
-    5. Added Interesting ACLs enumeration for the domain object
+    5. Added Interesting ACLs enumeration for the domain object, resolving GUIDs

 ## Project